Do larger sensors collect more light? Yes.

 - The exposure does not depend on the size of the sensor.

-The amount of total light (photons) depends on the exposure and the total surface of the sensor
+- The amount of total light (photons) depends on the exposure and the sensor’s full surface.

-- It is considered that with SNR> 30dB it is an image with very good quality
+- It is considered that with SNR> 30dB, it is an image with excellent quality.

-Ultimately the perception of digital noise in the image is a subjective matter, each photographer has their own criteria of what they consider an excellent, acceptable and bad image (not usable )
+- Ultimately the perception of digital noise in the image is a subjective matter; each photographer has their criteria of what they consider an excellent, acceptable, and lousy image (not usable).

-- To compare the quality of two images we should do it with their final copies: for example, paper copies or images in their actual publication size.
-Or at least we would have to rescale to compare to the same resolution .
+- To compare the two images’ quality, we should do it with their final copies: paper copies or pictures in their actual publication size.
+Or at least we would have to rescale to compare to the same resolution.

-- All cameras produce excellent images in good light.
+- All cameras produce excellent images in a good light.

-In these situations the SNR is high in all cases and the noise level can be considered negligible.
-The differences would be more in the optical quality of the objectives or in other external factors
+- In these situations, the SNR is high, and the noise level can be considered negligible.
+The differences would be more in the optical quality of the objectives or other external factors.

-A Full Frame sensor would give an advantage of just over 1 light step over an APS- sensor.
+- A Full Frame sensor would give an advantage of just over one light step over an APS- sensor.